-- evaluating the performance, independence, and qualifications of our independent auditors and determining whether to retain our existing independent auditors or engage new independent auditors; - reviewing our financial reporting processes and disclosure controls; - reviewing and approving the engagement of our independent auditors to perform audit services and any permissible non-audit services; - reviewing the adequacy and effectiveness of our internal control policies and procedures, including the responsibilities, budget, staffing, and effectiveness of our internal audit function; - reviewing with the independent auditors the annual audit plan, including the scope of audit activities and all critical accounting policies and practices to be used by us; - obtaining and reviewing at least annually a report by our independent auditors describing the independent auditors' internal quality control procedures and any material issues raised by the most recent internal quality-control review; - monitoring the rotation of partners of our independent auditors on our engagement team as required by law: - prior to engagement of any independent auditors, and at least annually thereafter, reviewing relationships that may reasonably be thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditors; - reviewing our annual and quarterly financial statements and reports, including the disclosures contained in "Management's Discussion and Analysis of Financial Condition and Results of Operations," and discussing the statements and reports with our independent auditors and management; - reviewing with our independent auditors and management significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy, and effectiveness of our financial controls and critical accounting policies; - reviewing with management and our auditors any earnings announcements and other public announcements regarding material developments; - establishing procedures for the receipt, retention, and treatment of complaints received by us regarding financial controls, accounting, auditing, or other matters; - preparing the report that the SEC requires in our annual proxy statement; - reviewing and providing oversight of any related person transactions in accordance with our related person transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of ethics: - reviewing our major financial risk exposures, including the guidelines and policies to govern the process by which risk assessment and risk management is implemented; and - reviewing and evaluating on an annual basis the performance of the audit committee and the audit committee charter
+- evaluating the performance, independence, and qualifications of our independent auditors and determining whether to retain our existing independent auditors or engage new independent auditors; - reviewing our financial reporting processes and disclosure controls; - reviewing and approving the engagement of our independent auditors to perform audit services and any permissible non-audit services; - reviewing the adequacy and effectiveness of our internal control policies and procedures, including the responsibilities, budget, staffing, and effectiveness of our internal audit function; - reviewing with the independent auditors the annual audit plan, including the scope of audit activities and all critical accounting policies and practices to be used by us; - obtaining and reviewing at least annually a report by our independent auditors describing the independent auditors' internal quality control procedures and any material issues raised by the most recent internal quality-control review; - monitoring the rotation of partners of our independent auditors on our engagement team as required by law; - prior to engagement of any independent auditors, and at least annually thereafter, reviewing relationships that may reasonably be thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditors; - reviewing our annual and quarterly financial statements and reports, including the disclosures contained in "Management's Discussion and Analysis of Financial Condition and Results of Operations," and discussing the statements and reports with our independent auditors and management; - reviewing with our independent auditors and management significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy, and effectiveness of our financial controls and critical accounting policies; - reviewing with management and our auditors any earnings announcements and other public announcements regarding material developments; - establishing procedures for the receipt, retention, and treatment of complaints received by us regarding financial controls, accounting, auditing, or other matters; - preparing the report that the SEC requires in our annual proxy statement; - reviewing and providing oversight of any related person transactions in accordance with our related person transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of ethics; - reviewing our major financial risk exposures, including the guidelines and policies to govern the process by which risk assessment and risk management is implemented; - reviewing and evaluating on an annual basis the performance of the audit committee and the audit committee charter; and - monitor cybersecurity risks and sufficiency of cybersecurity procedures.

 Our board of directors has determined that each of the members of our audit committee satisfies the independence requirements of Nasdaq and Rule 10A-3 under the Exchange Act.
 Each member of our audit committee can read and understand fundamental financial statements in accordance with Nasdaq audit committee requirements.
 In arriving at this determination, our board of directors has examined each audit committee member's scope of experience and the nature of their prior and/or current employment.
+Certain biographical information of the members of our audit committee are set forth above under "Proposal 1 Election of Directors-Directors and Director Nominees."